 Otherwise you’ll end up with opened packets all over the house and that is an invitation for mice to move in!
 Add this item to your emergency stockpile list for replacing when you next visit the grocery store.

-Getting started with a food stockpile
+Getting started with your emergency stockpile prep

-What should I stockpile and how do I get started are extremely sensible and legitimate questions to ask.
+What should I stockpile? and how do I get started? are extremely sensible and legitimate questions to ask.
 You should stockpile food items that you will actually eat.
 No point storing cans of meat if you are a vegetarian!

 If your don’t have much spare cash and need to stockpile food on a budget then please don’t fret, it takes a little planning and patience but totally doable.
 Here are some key things you should start your stockpile planning with.